rafaelgandi/WidgetMarkup-Scriptable/README.md

 - `<spacer>` — The equivalent of Scriptable's [addSpacer()](https://docs.scriptable.app/widgetspacer/) method.
 This tag accepts a `value` attribute which takes in a numeric value for the length.
 If the value of the `value` attribute is 0 then this instructs the spacer to have a flexible length.
 - `<date>` — The equivalent of Scriptable's [addDate()](https://docs.scriptable.app/widgetdate/) method.
 This tag requires `value` attribute which takes in an instance of the `Date` class.

+## Convenience Tags
+- `<hstack>` - Equivalent to `stack.layoutHorizontally()`
+- `<vstack>` - Equivalent to `stack.layoutVertically()`

 # Styling

-All tags can accept a `styles` attribute.
+All tags can accept a `attr` attribute.
 This attribute can only accept an object which is the list of styles the element will have.
 Here's a simple example of styling a text element.

+Note: The `styles` attribute is deprecated but still works.

 ```jsx
 const textStyles = {